 Only one in 10 CFOs in the survey said they are OK with workers showing up late if productivity doesn't suffer.
 Forty-seven percent of respondents said tardiness on occasion isn't a problem unless it becomes a pattern.
 The rest (43 percent) said they believe workers should arrive on time so others can rely on them during set hours.

 Robert Half has been helping companies with their hiring since 1948.
 Let us help you, too.

 Research suggests that personality traits contribute to chronic lateness.
 One study found that Type A individuals tended to be more punctual than more laid-back Type Bs, who often underestimate the time it will take to complete a task.

 Some psychologists also use labels to describe the types of people who are often late: Rationalizers (who blame outside influences), Absent-Minded Professors (forgetful), Adrenaline Junkies (who try to fit in more than what’s possible) and Rebels (who get an ego boost from keeping others waiting).

 The antidote to untimely arrivals

-As an employer, you have a leadership opportunity here.
+As a manager or employer, you have a leadership opportunity here.
 You can either live with the annoying workplace behavior of missed deadlines and perpetual lateness, or you can do something about it.
 Here are three tips for helping your team members get on top of their schedules — and arrive on time.

 1. Be an influencer